AntonAzhhirevych/computer-vision/README.md

 **3D Reconstruction of Objects from Stereo Image Pairs**

 This branch focuses on generating 3D point clouds from stereo images using OpenCV's StereoSGBM algorithm.
 It computes a disparity map from a calibrated stereo pair and reprojects it into 3D space using a Q-matrix.
 The result is saved as a point cloud (.xyz) and a visual disparity heatmap.
 This workflow is applicable for depth estimation, robotics, AR, and visual mapping scenarios where depth information from images is required.

+### `09-2d-triangle-transform-animation`

+**Animated 2D Transformations of a Triangle with Color Transitions**

+This branch illustrates a dynamic animation of a 2D triangle undergoing continuous scaling, rotation, and translation using transformation matrices.
+The animation also includes a cyclical fill color transition to enhance visual clarity.
+Built with numpy and matplotlib, this project is ideal for understanding the pipeline of geometric transformations in computer graphics and is perfect for educational visualizations or interactive presentations.